Deangarden Wood project

 In the autumn, we were helped by our good friends at Janssen UK (Johnson & Johnson) who have sent multiple teams along on ‘Be a Ranger’ days.
 This is part of their Credo and enables them to also ‘Buy Social’ and support social enterprises like ourselves.

-In November we were joined by a team from London Ambulance Service who benefitted greatly from the session where we coppiced and cleared and created log stacks and dead hedge.
+In November we were joined by a team from London Ambulance Service who benefitted greatly from the session where we coppiced and cleared and created log stacks and a dead hedge.

 In addition to these groups we have hosted several groups of volunteers including Green Thursday, young people at NCS and some new local volunteers who have joined us over a few Saturdays too.